microsoft/PythonProgrammingPuzzles/puzzles/README.md

     Now, this problem can be solved trivially by taking exponentially large `n = 2 ** t` so we also bound the number of bits of the solution to be upper.

     See [this webpage](http://www.ericr.nl/wondrous/delrecs.html) for up-to-date records.
-(2 instances)
+(4 instances)

     ```python
     def sat(n: int, t=197, upper=20):
+        m = n
+        for i in range(t):
+            if n <= 1:
+                return False
+            n = 3 * n + 1 if n % 2 else n // 2
+        return n == 1 and m <= 2 ** upper

+    def sol(t=197, upper=20):
         """
         Consider the following process.
 Start with an integer `n` and repeatedly applying the operation:
         * if n is even, divide n by 2,
         * if n is odd, multiply n by 3 and add 1
         Find `0 < n < upper` so that it takes exactly `t` steps to reach 1.
         """
-        m = n
-        for i in range(t):
-            if n <= 1:
-                return False
-            n = 3 * n + 1 if n % 2 else n // 2
-        return n == 1 and m <= 2 ** upper
     ```
     <details><summary>1 hand-written solution </summary>